Swift Garbage Removal From Residential Areas Crucial For Clean, Green Environment - UrduPoint

 Swift Garbage Removal From Residential Areas Crucial For Clean, Green Environment

-Irregular cleaning of multiple sizes waste dumpsters, installed at almost every street of the capital, has become a constant nuisance for the capital's dwellers, who are forced to breathe stinking smell arising out of those trash trolleys

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Apr, 2021 ) :Irregular cleaning of multiple sizes waste dumpsters, installed at almost every street of the capital, has become a constant nuisance for the capital's dwellers, who are forced to breathe stinking smell arising out of those trash trolleys.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Apr, 2021 ) :Irregular cleaning of multiple sizes waste dumpsters, installed at almost every street of Islamabad, has become a constant nuisance for the capital's dwellers, who are forced to breathe stinking smell arising out of those trash trolleys.

-Those waste bins, stuffed with organic and inorganic waste, are becoming breeding places for mosquitoes, posing a serious health risk for the citizens who on Friday called for rectification measures while pointing out irregular visits of sanitation department's staff to their areas.
+Those waste bins, stuffed with organic and inorganic waste, are becoming breeding places for mosquitoes, posing a serious health risk for the citizens who have called for rectification measures while pointing out irregular visits of sanitation department's staff to their areas.

 "Regular removal of garbage from the trash trolleys has become indispensable to the clean and green environment of the federal capital.
 This is the only thing that seriously undermines beauty of Islamabad-the beautiful," said Ishfaq Ahmed, a student of Environmental Sciences and resident of Sector G-6, Islamabad.